Smells Like Delish

 dry pintos, bbq sauce, brown sugar, mustard, chopped bell pepper, jalapeno, spices, and bacon on a white background.

-How to Make Smoked Baked Beans
+How To Make Smoked Baked Beans

 crisp bacon in a skillet with chopped peppers and onion.